-Budgeted cost: £14,464
+Budgeted cost: £14,719

 Activity Evidence that supports this approach Challenge number(s) addressed Staff release for small group working/ 1: 1 tuition 1 x morning per week Recruitment of teacher to work with small groups or to cover classes while CT works with groups/ individuals.
 1: 1 tuition is more likely to have an impact if it is linked to normal classroom lessons.
-(EEF) £5168 2 and 4 Intervention programme for individual children (TA) (Toe by Toe) 1hr x 5 x year The EEF report on Making Best Use of TAs shows the importance of having experienced TAs working with the children. £2818 1 and 2 and 4 Toe by Toe Resources Catch up Phonics programme Individual phonics programme to support early reading catch up and confidence. £165 1 and 2 and 4 TA targeted catch up support See EEF Making Best Use of TAs.
+(EEF) £5168 2 and 4 Teacher employed to work from 12.00-12.30 with small groups 4 x days a week - prevision teaching.
+Intervention programme for individual children (TA) 1hr x 5 x year The EEF report on Making Best Use of TAs shows the importance of having experienced TAs working with the children. £2818 1 and 2 and 4 Synthetic Phonics Resources Catch up Phonics programme Group phonics programme to support early reading catch up and confidence. £235 1 and 2 and 4 Little Wandle TA targeted catch up support (PLAC) 1.1 + small group See EEF Making Best Use of TAs.
 Small group work and 1 to 1 increases knowledge and boosts confidence in less able and disadvantaged pupils.
-As confidence improves so does behaviour for learning. £5828 1 and 2 and 3 and 4 WELLCOMM EARLY YEARS SPEECH AND LANGUAGE ASSESSMENT PACKAGE Training EYFS and early KS1 intervention.
-In line with EEF which states that it is important that language activities are matched to learners' current stage of development, so that it extends their learning and supports the curriculum. £485 2 and 4
+As confidence improves so does behaviour for learning. £5828 1 and 2 and 3 and 4 TA employed for 2 additional afternoons +TA x 1 afternoon to support classroom intervention/ reading/ phonics specifically linked to PLAC child.
+Making Learning Visible in the Early Years + cover Training EYFS and early intervention.
+In line with EEF which states that it is important that language activities are matched to learners' current stage of development, so that it extends their learning and supports the curriculum.
+2 and 4 Ongoing EYFS course/ monthly sessions.